mel-project/bridge-sol/README.md

 ### relayHeader(header, signers, signatures) returns (bool)

-Stores header information for a particular block height once the header has been verified through ed25519 signature verification of >2/3 sym holders from the previous epoch.
+Stores header information for a particular block height once the header has been verified through ed25519 signature verification of at least 2/3 sym holders from the previous epoch.

 * `header`: the bincode serialized Themelio block header in `bytes`
 * `signers`: list of public keys of stakers that have signed `header`, in `bytes32[]`